 What You Can Do.
-Please contact your insurance company to check if they cover telehealth or e-visits and which CPT codes they accept.
-Ask if they are using CPT codes 99441/99442 or the 98966/98927 codes.
-Don’t let this put you off; it places you in a more knowledgeable and empowered position as an insured consumer, and will impress your insurance provider that you are an educated patient.
+Please contact your insurance company to check if they cover telehealth or e-visits.
+Don’t let this put you off; it places you in a more knowledgeable and empowered position as an insured consumer and will impress your insurance provider that you are an educated patient.

 Above all, as you practice good health habits and physical/social distancing, please remain kind, calm, patient and generous during this challenging time.
 For more information, check out these websites: